ofek/asciinema.github.io/docs/getting-started.md

 ## Self-hosting the server

-While [asciinema.org](https://asciinema.org) is the default [asciinema server](manual/server/index.md) instance used by the CLI for uploads, you can self-host your own instance if you want full ownership and control over the recordings.
+While [asciinema.org](https://asciinema.org) is the default [asciinema server](manual/server/index.md) used by the CLI for uploading recordings, you can self-host your own instance if you want full ownership and control over the recordings.

 asciinema server is packaged as OCI container image and is available at